LAGG (Link Aggregation)¶

 Each non-primary interface is eligible for use in failover if the primary fails.

 Load Balance mode accepts inbound traffic on any port of the LAGG group and balances outgoing traffic on any active ports in the LAGG group.
 It is a static setup that does not monitor the link state nor does it negotiate with the switch.
-Outbound traffic is load balanced based on all active ports in the LAGG using a hash computed using several factors, such as the source and destination IP address, MAC address, and VLAN tag.
+Outbound traffic is load balanced based on all active ports in the LAGG using the chosen Hash Algorithm.

 This mode accepts inbound traffic on any port of the LAGG group and sends outbound traffic using a round robin scheduling algorithm.
 Typically this means that traffic will be sent out in sequence, using each interface in the group in turn.